-\paragraph{Visually-rich Document Selection} About 4,000 PDF documents are crawled from the Web and contents of these documents are extracted via the a document parser\footnote{Adobe Extract API: \href{https://developer.adobe.com/document-services/docs/overview/pdf-extract-api/}{https://developer.adobe.com/document-services/apis/pdf-extract/}}.
+\paragraph{Visually-rich Document Selection} About 4,000 PDF documents are crawled from the Web and contents of these documents are extracted via a document parser\footnote{Adobe Extract API: \href{https://developer.adobe.com/document-services/docs/overview/pdf-extract-api/}{https://developer.adobe.com/document-services/apis/pdf-extract/}}.
 We keep the document with figures and throw away text-only or scan documents.
 To select documents with specific types of figures, we build a figure scheme that includes 19 figure types after reviewing different documents.
 We find some types of figures are not informative, such as logo and banner.
 We use the pretrained CLIP model \texttt{ViT-L/14-336}~\citep{radford2021learning} to perform a figure classification on the extracted figures and keep 6 out of 19 types of figures, including tables, maps, diagrams, infographics, data charts, workflows, and screenshots.
 After that, we also annotate the document types for all selected documents.

 \paragraph{Question-Answer Collection} Document parser returns all document elements in JSON format and the figures are saved separately as image files.
 We retrieve the JSON file for the document to obtain the contexts of each figure.
 Then we combine the figures with their contexts and use GPT-4o (API version 2024-02-15-preview) to generate QA pairs.
 For the GPT-4o prompts, we provide two demonstrations and ask GPT-4o to generate a QA pair.
 In addition, we perform automatic verification using GPT-4o to ensure the quality of the generation.
-Specifically, we only provide the figure to GPT-4o and ask it with the generated question; if GPT-4o can answer it correctly, we will keep that QA pair in the LoCAL Bench.
+Specifically, we only provide the figure to GPT-4o and ask it with the generated question; if GPT-4o can answer it correctly, we will keep that QA pair in the \papername~Bench.
 This heuristic filter ensures that the answers are from document figures and double-checks the correctness of generated answers.

-\paragraph{Dataset Statistics} LoCAL-Bench contains 226 documents and 471 human-verified question-answer pairs.
-Figure \ref{fig:local_stats} shows the distributions of the document types and the length distribution by document type.
-LoCAL-Bench has a great diversity of documents compared to previous work~\citep{tanaka2023slidevqa,islam2023financebench,ma2024mmlongbench}.
+\paragraph{Dataset Statistics} \dataname-Bench contains 226 documents and 471 human-verified question-answer pairs.
+Figure \ref{fig:local_stats} shows the distributions of the document types and the length distribution by document type. \dataname-Bench has a great diversity of documents compared to previous work~\citep{tanaka2023slidevqa,islam2023financebench,ma2024mmlongbench}.